rwsite/updatepulse-server/integration/docs/misc.md

 Authorization is granted with either the `HTTP_X_UPDATEPULSE_API_CREDENTIALS` and `HTTP_X_UPDATEPULSE_API_SIGNATURE` headers or with the `api_credentials` and `api_signature` parameters.
 If requesting a token for an existing API, the `api` parameter value must be provided with one of `package` or `license` to specify the target API.
-The credentials and the signature are valid for 1 minute ; building them is the responsibility of the third-party client making use of the API - an implementation in PHP is provided below.
+The credentials and the signature are valid for 1 minute; building them is the responsibility of the third-party client making use of the API - an implementation in PHP is provided below.
-**Using `GET` requests directly in the browser, whether through the URL bar or JavaScript, is strongly discouraged due to security concerns** ; it should be avoided at all cost to prevent the inadvertent exposure of the credentials and signature.
+**Using `GET` requests directly in the browser, whether through the URL bar or JavaScript, is strongly discouraged due to security concerns**; it should be avoided at all cost to prevent the inadvertent exposure of the credentials and signature.

 In case the Private API Key is invalid, the API will return the following response (message's language depending on available translations), with HTTP response code set to `403`: